Skip to main navigation Skip to search Skip to main content

 Dr. NT received his academic and professional training in India, South Korea, and the United States.
 He is a trained microbiologist specializing in medical bacteriology and biomedical sciences.
 He earned his Ph.D. from Yonsei University, South Korea (ranked #3 nationally and #76 globally) and completed his postdoctoral research at Rhode Island Hospital and The Miriam Hospital, where his work in the Mylonakis Laboratory focused on antibacterial therapies.

-His research has resulted in 39 peer-reviewed publications, including articles in high-impact journals such as ACS Nano, Carbohydrate Polymers, mBio, Future Medicinal Chemistry, Frontiers in Microbiology, Antimicrobial Agents and Chemotherapy, and Scientific Reports.
+His research has been published in international peer-reviewed journals, including high-impact titles such as Nature Communications, ACS Nano, Carbohydrate Polymers, International Journal of Biological Macromolecules, mBio, Future Medicinal Chemistry, Frontiers in Microbiology, Antimicrobial Agents and Chemotherapy, and Scientific Reports.

 Research interests

 3. Antimicrobial compounds that inhibit ESKAPE pathogens.
-Dr. NT seeks novel therapeutic compounds against ESKAPE pathogens, and we found several molecules that can potentially be repurposed as antimicrobial agents.
+Dr. Nagu seeks novel therapeutic compounds against ESKAPE pathogens, and we found several molecules that can potentially be repurposed as antimicrobial agents.

 Teaching